-Join Joel Bradley for an in-depth discussion in this video Using the Slider constraint, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Using the Slider constraint, part of Blender: Creating Rigid Body Simulations (2013).

 Having already seen how we can create art to make…it our procedural motion using keyframe animation and the hinge…constraint, it seemed only fair that we demonstrate how something…similar is possible when making use of the slider constraint.…In our start scene then, we have as you can see, a very simple setup consisting…of two girder like rails that each has…a soon to be sliding bracket sitting inside it.…the idea here, if i just press…Play, is to take the see saw motion coming from these rails…and have it translate into an…automated sliding motion for the brackets themselves.…